Bryan Simonaire: In the legislature

 Simonaire was sworn into the Maryland Senate on January 10, 2007.
 He was initially a member of the Judicial Proceedings Committee from 2007 to 2010, afterwards serving on the Health and Environmental Affairs Committee until 2022.
-Since 2023, he has served on the Education, Energy, and the Environment Committee.
+From 2023 to 2027, he served on the Education, Energy, and the Environment Committee.

 Simonaire endorsed Mitt Romney in the 2012 Republican Party presidential primaries and later served a Romney delegate to the 2012 Republican National Convention.

 In 2014, Simonaire proposed a constitutional amendment to remove legislative leaders' ability to remove voting powers from any member of the Maryland General Assembly.
 The amendment was introduced after state Delegate Don H. Dwyer Jr. was stripped of his voting powers and committee assignments after being sentenced to 30 weekends in jail for driving under the influence.
 In 2016, Simonaire introduced the "Dwyer amendment", which would have prevented Senate president Thomas V. Miller Jr. from removing a member's voting powers.
 The proposed rule change was rejected in a 11-31 vote.

 In October 2020, Simonaire was elected as the minority leader of the Maryland Senate, which was seen by the media as the Senate Republican caucus becoming more conservative as to push back on the perceived leftward shift of the Maryland Democratic Party following the election of Bill Ferguson as Senate president.
 In this capacity, Simonaire sought to allow his party to make their own committee assignments and oversaw the party's state Senate campaign in 2022, in which the party lost two seats in the Maryland Senate.
 Following the 2022 elections, Senate Republicans opted to elect Steve Hershey as minority leader.

 Simonaire endorsed Maryland Secretary of Commerce Kelly M. Schulz in the 2022 Maryland gubernatorial election.
 After she was defeated by far-right state delegate Dan Cox in the Republican primary, he declined to endorse or campaign with Cox, instead focusing on competitive Senate elections.

-On March 25, 2025, Simonaire announced that he would not seek re-election to a sixth term in 2026.
+On March 25, 2025, Simonaire announced that he would not seek re-election to a sixth term in 2026, shortly after endorsing state delegate Nic Kipke to succeed him.
+After leaving office, he plans to continue working as an engineer for Northrop Grumman.

 Political positions

+During his tenure in the Maryland Senate, Simonaire described himself as a social conservative who was more moderate on certain issues, such as protecting waterways, and would vote for Democratic bills if he thought they would benefit his district.